 Dandruff is an uncomfortable condition that almost everyone has faced.
 Yet, despite its presence, there is still a lot of misinformation floating around.
 There are a few stories where people follow misleading pieces of information and catch up with bigger scalp problems.
 On the other side, peers who know the correct guidelines can prevent almost every problem with dandruff.
-This blog aims to provide accurate information about dandruff.
-It will cover its causes, treatments, and common myths.
+This blog aims to provide accurate information oncauses, treatments, and common myths about dandruff.

 What is dandruff?